riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 }
 {{< / highlight >}}

-We are adding conformance to `BasicAuthenticatable` protocol, to do this we need to tell the protocol which properties will be treated as `username` and `password`.
-Now to make sure we will NEVER EVER save our password as a plain text add this:
+We are adding conformance to `BasicAuthenticatable` protocol, to do this we need to tell the protocol which properties will be treated as `username` and `password` and we are doing this above.
+Now to make sure we will NEVER EVER save our password as a plain text, add this:

 {{< highlight swift "linenos=inline,linenostart=0" >}}
 import Crypto
 ...
-init(id: UUID? = nil, uuid: String, password: String) throws {
+init(id: Int? = nil, uuid: String, password: String) throws {
     self.id = id
     self.uuid = uuid
     self.password = try BCrypt.hash(password)